 Go Pumpkin Picking at a Local Farm

-Picking pumpkins is one of Seattle’s best fall activities, so add this to your list for what to do in Seattle in October!
+Picking pumpkins is one of Seattle’s best fall activities, so add this to your list of what to do in Seattle in October!
 During the fall in Seattle, numerous farms in places like Puyallup and Snohomish offer pumpkin patches, hayrides, etc.

 One of the most popular places north of Seattle is Bob’s Corn and Pumpkin Maze, so make sure to buy your tickets to visit in advance online.

-South of Seattle, Carpinito Brothers is a large pumpkin patch that will give you a stunning view of Mount Rainier on a clear day.
+South of Seattle, Carpinito Brothers is a giant pumpkin patch that will give you a stunning view of Mount Rainier on a clear day.
 This is one of my favorite things to do in Seattle in October, as they have pumpkins of all sizes and colors, hot apple cider, and fresh vegetables from local farmers.